secnec/ohtu-miniprojekti-2021/README.md

 poetry install
 ```

 A database is necessary for the application to work.
 The database must also contain the tables defined in the schema.
-They can be added to (for example postgres) by running the command `psql < schema.sql`.
+They can be added to postgres for example by running the command `psql < schema.sql`.

 Before running the application you must set the database URL and the secret key to something unique for Flask.
 Alternatively you can add a file called `.env`, which contains the necessary variables.